Biker killed in ‘head-on’ crash with Love Island star Kem Cetinay, inquest hears

 They added: “Kem will be making no further comment on this matter aside to offer his deepest condolences, prayers and sympathies to the motorcyclist’s family and friends.”

-While on Love Island, Cetinay dated Amber Davies but the pair split up four months after leaving the villa.
+While on Love Island, Cetinay dated Amber Davies, but the pair split up four months after leaving the villa.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up

-Cetinay was a fan-favourite thanks to his close friendship with fellow islander Chris Hughes.
+Cetinay was a fan favourite thanks to his close friendship with fellow islander Chris Hughes.
 The pair made numerous TV programmes together after Love Island, including You vs Chris & Kem and Straight Outta Love Island.
 They also released the single “Little Bit Leave It”.

-Cetinay has also worked as an entertainment presenter on ITV’s This Morning and starred in the 2018 series of Dancing on Ice, as well as being an ambassador for suicide prevention charity CALM (The Campaign Against Living Miserably) and becoming Childline’s first mental health campaigner in 2019.
+Cetinay has also worked as an entertainment presenter on ITV’s This Morning and starred in the 2018 series of Dancing on Ice, as well as being an ambassador for suicide prevention charity Calm (The Campaign Against Living Miserably) and becoming Childline’s first mental health campaigner in 2019.

 Register for free to continue reading